 Aesthetician school typically takes between 6-12 months to complete, but medical aesthetician school only takes 2 weeks to earn certification in a variety of nonsurgical cosmetic treatments.

 National Laser Institute is the leading medical aesthetician school in the nation and offers a two week comprehensive course.
-This course covers all the in-demand cosmetic laser treatments, including laser hair removal, IPL photofacial skin rejuvenation, laser wrinkle reduction, laser acne removal, and much more.
+This course covers all the in-demand cosmetic laser treatments, including laser hair reduction, IPL photofacial skin rejuvenation, laser wrinkle reduction, laser acne removal, and much more.
 Hands-on clinical training is included, and attendees will be able to perform treatments on scheduled clients within a retail medical spa environment.
 This course is taught by medical professional experts who have been in this industry for multiple years.

 As a medical aesthetician, you’re capable of working in dermatology clinics, doctor’s offices, medical spas, or even start your own business.
 To learn more about career opportunities or medical aesthetician school, simply fill out the form to your right or give us at call at 800.982.6817.